-My first contact with Steve Errington occured in April 2019, two months before I launched the Redcoat Settlers’ website.
+My first contact with Steve Errington occurred in April 2019, two months before I launched the Redcoat Settlers’ website.
 Steve explains his work in the last paragraph of this page.
 The benefit flowing to me from his work in the months that followed, was additional information about the soldiers (over 150 of them) incarcerated in the Round House Gaol from 1832 to 1855.
 Back then the War Office records contained in the Australian Joint Copying Project (AJCP) had not been completely digitised.
 I had copies of courts martial records from the AJCP microfilm and from commercial military databases that I was able to share with Steve from time to time.
 Fast forward to 30th October 2020 when I attended a tour led by Steve of the Round House building and the Whalers’ Tunnel; at last we met in person.

 This article appeared in the December 2020 edition of the Royal WA Historical Society’s newsletter ‘History West’.
 I thank the Society and Steve for the opportunity to reproduce it here.
 [Diane Oldman]